-32. Overall, this proposal contributes strongly to the aims of the Park it represents economic development in the formation of a new business that will provide employment as well as the provision of a high quality, sustainable, individually designed building that while having modern features interprets the original footprint of the hill farm buildings while utilising traditional materials.
+36. Overall, this proposal contributes strongly to the aims of the Park it represents economic development in the formation of a new business that will provide employment as well as the provision of a high quality, sustainable, individually designed building that while having modern features interprets the original footprint of the hill farm buildings while utilising traditional materials.
+In line with the wishes of PAN 72 design is distinctive and responds to its setting.
 The recommendation is one of approval based on the supporting Scottish Executive guidance in the form of SPP3, SPP15, PAN 72.
-PAN 73 and Policy EMP9 of the Angus Local Plan.
+PAN 73 and Policy EMP9 of the Angus Local Plan and the strategic Objectives of the National Park Plan.